cloudblog004/fantasticfoodies/content/en/posts/929-recipe-of-award-winning-easy-brc-bake-beans-rice-and-amp-chicken.md

 1. Make ready  Garnish with chopped cilantro, diced red onion, sliced black olives, avocado slices, lime wedges, and/or salsa

 Prepare of pinto beans, drained and rinsed.
-C.&#34; Bake (Beans, Rice &amp; Chicken).
+C.* Bake (Beans, Rice & Chicken).
 Easiest Way to Concoct Palatable Chicken Breast Meat Seasoned with Soy Sauce Rice Malt.

 <!--inarticleads2-->

 ##### Steps to make Easy “B.R.C.”
-Bake (Beans, Rice &amp; Chicken):
+Bake (Beans, Rice & Chicken):

 1. Preheat oven to 350°.
 1. Thoroughly mix all ingredients (only 1/2 of the cheese) in a mixing bowl.